Vosbrucke/Poland_COVID_vaccination/README.md

 <img src="https://github.com/Vosbrucke/COVID_wg_powiatow/blob/main/Plots/Residuals_actual_vs_model_distribution_using_SEM.png" width="750">
 </p>

 Spatial distribution of the residuals shown below does not present spatial dependency.
 We can therefore confirm that after applying spatial regression analysis the rest of unknown factors can not be found in spatial regression.
 The missing part (24%) are the factors that do not impact vaccination rate spatially but, without other data, randomly.
 In order to enable comparison between the OLS and SEM the legend scale limits for SEM residuals distribution on a map were changed to the ones used on OLS map.
 The extreme values for SEM residuals were -15.5 and 12.9 while for OLS these were -22.2 and 14.5.
 Increase in R square shows the improvement when using spatial model.

 ## Conclusions

 Based on the verification activities carried out regarding both the economic verification of the model and the statistical verification, it can be concluded that the OLS model provides moderate fit (66%) and the model with spatial effects proved to explain 76% of variability.
 The research gave insight into what drives and what does not affect the tendency to vaccinate.
 As the researched proved the significant variables were: feminization index, working age population share, votes on PiS commission (%), higher education population share.
 Only the last factor positively impacted the vaccination rate in the county.
-ALl the other factors worked the other way round.
+All the other factors worked the other way round.
 The increase of faminization rate, working age population share and higher education population share influenced decrease of the vaccination rate.

  The most important role in explaining the variability of the vaccination rate had spatial distibution of votes on PiS commision.
 This variable itself explained 55% of the variability of the vaccination rate when applied using OLS model and 70% using SDEM.
 The fact that vaccination rates are so heavily linked to political preference is a fascinating result implying shared behaviors among the voters on governing party Law and Justice (PiS).
 By itself the result may be terrific, however one more thing should be taken into consideration.
 While it is true that there is a strong negative correlation between the political preference and vaccination rates the distribution of the vaccination rates is close to the mean and the coefficient of deviation is relatively small.
 This means that although the political preference is important, it does not result in very big discrepancies between counties.

  A negative correlation is a result partly of the message governing party Law and Justice (PiS) passed in its public media outlets.
 On the one hand the social campaigns were encouraging vaccination by using famous people images while on the other hand giving contradictory or unclear instructions to health recommendations.
 We can see effects of this situation on the bivariate map of the vaccination rates and votes on PiS commission.

 There is still a pending question why is the mean of vaccination rates so low.
 This question should be, however, a subject of a different research.